Vintouka/Calorie-Counter/README.md

         │   │   └── NotificationHelper.java
         |   |   |___RemidersViewModel.java

-These files contain the codes implemented throughout the development process,  disregarding other files where the User Interface was created, with each file corresponding to the 3 main pages of the applicatin that being the Goals Page, Overview Page, and Reminders Page.
-With the Goals page the user can set their caloric intake goal for the day by manually inputing the goal or they may set a goal with some hard coded presets that the user may use if they are uncertain about what goal they should follow while also implementing a calendar feature which shows the days where the user goal has or has not been met allowing the user to see previous entries from prior days.
+These files contain the codes implemented throughout the development process, disregarding other files where the User Interface was created, with each file corresponding to the 3 main pages of the application, that being the Goals Page, Overview Page, and Reminders Page.
+With the Goals page, the user can set their caloric intake goal for the day by manually inputting the goal or they may set a goal with some hard-coded presets that the user may use if they are uncertain about what goal they should follow while also implementing a calendar feature which shows the days where the user goal has or has not been met, allowing the user to see previous entries from prior days.

-#Caloric Presets code
+#Caloric Presets Code

     private void initializePresets() {
         presets = new ArrayList<>();